tybalex/obot/docs/docs/04-tutorials/04-webhook-workflows.md

 ## Overview

 This guide demonstrates adding an automated AI workflow to an existing Kubernetes - PagerDuty monitoring setup.
-A webhook event will be added to PagerDuty that triggers automated troubleshooting and remediation in Otto8.
+A webhook event will be added to PagerDuty that triggers automated troubleshooting and remediation in Obot.
 The automation is capable of downloading a runbook specified by the alert, searching the knowledge base for workflows, and then executing the diagnostic steps against the cluster.
 The On-Call engineer will receive this information as notes in the PagerDuty incident.

 ![Workflow Overview](/img/webhook-overview.png)